anthonyhu/anthonyhu.github.io/_posts/2019-12-06-phd-workflow.md

 Fetch data time: 2ms, model update time: 7ms
 ```

+The `train_step` function is very general and work with any input `batch`, which is a Python dictionary containing the
+inputs of the model as well as the labels (for supervised training) given by the PyTorch DataLoader.

-### 3. How to train a new model
+### 1.3.
+How to train a new model
-In practice, you can fork my repository at [https://github.com/anthonyhu/vision](https://github.com/anthonyhu/vision)
+In practice, simply fork my [repository](https://github.com/anthonyhu/vision)
 and implement the following abstract methods of the trainer.
 The repository contains an example that trains a CIFAR10
 model in only a few lines of code: